jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

 * **GREEN**: make it pass - write the simplest thing that will make the failing test pass
 * **REFACTOR**: make it better - write a better solution, test or both.
 Usually by `removing duplication`_

-this process can be repeated as many times as possible or until I get to my goal.
+This process can be repeated as many times as needed until I get to my goal.

 how to run tests manually
 #################################################################################################

-* I use the unittest_ :ref:`module<ModuleNotFoundError>` from the `python standard library`_ that comes with Python_ to run tests.
+* I use the unittest_ :ref:`module<ModuleNotFoundError>` from the `Python standard library`_ that comes with Python_ to run tests.
 I type this in the terminal_

   .. code-block:: shell
     :emphasize-lines: 1